Draggon/hassio-hdd-tools/README.md

 1. hdd_path - path to drive to monitor

-2. check_period - interval in minnutes
+2. check_period - interval in minutes / how often to read temperature

 3. output_file - log file